ryan-munger/CMPT308_Database_Mgmt/README.md

 # In this course I hope to:

-* Come to understand that data has value, and the right answer is inDinitely better than a fast answer.
+* Come to understand that data has value, and the right answer is infinitely better than a fast answer.
 * Reach a solid knowledge of and appreciation for principles and foundations of relational and graph database systems.
 * Gain an understanding of relational database concepts, terminology,